NLnetLabs/routinator/source/initialisation.rst

    If you agree to the RPA, please run the command again with the --accept-arin-rpa option.

-Running the :subcmd:`init` command with the :option:`--accept-arin-rpa` option added will create the TAL directory and copy the five Trust Anchor Locator files into it:
+Running the :subcmd:`init` subcommand with the :option:`--accept-arin-rpa` option added will create the TAL directory and copy the five Trust Anchor Locator files into it:

 .. code-block:: bash